Search for anything...

 • RAZER SENSA HD HAPTICS* AND CHROMA RGB Experience high-fidelity haptics that are stronger, more detailed, and more nuanced than traditional console controller vibrations, complete with dynamic addressable Chroma RGB lighting *Requires Android 12 (and above) or Windows 11; not currently supported on iOS

-• SEAMLESS CONNECTIVITY & CONVENIENCE Enjoy low-latency gaming and smooth audio with plug-and-play convenience; power your device as you game with passthrough charging and get to the action fast by keeping your phone in its case
+• SEAMLESS CONNECTIVITY and CONVENIENCE Enjoy low-latency gaming and smooth audio with plug-and-play convenience; power your device as you game with passthrough charging and get to the action fast by keeping your phone in its case

 Description